Kamov Ka-50: Ka-52 "Nile Crocodile"

-In 2015, Egypt signed a deal for the purchase of 46 Ka-52 helicopters, the contract is expected to be carried out in full by 2020.
+In 2015, Egypt signed a deal for the purchase of 46 Ka-52 helicopters, with a stated completion year of 2020.
 Russian Helicopters started producing its first export models in early 2017, the overall production was doubled in order to meet new demands.
 The first batch of 3 Ka-52 attack helicopters was delivered to Egypt in July 2017, with a second batch of another 3 helicopters being delivered in August.
-By year-end 2017, Egypt had received 19 Ka-52s.
+By year-end 2017, Egypt had received 19 Ka-52s, but these early units came with issues related to power, night vision, navigation systems, and other avionics equipment.
+On 6 December 2018, it was announced at the Egypt Defence Expo (EDEX) that Ka-52s had officially entered service with the Egyptian Air Force.

-Egypt's helicopter is a modified version of the basic Ka-52 Alligator that serves in the Russian Air Force.
+Egypt's helicopter is a modified version of the basic Ka-52 Alligator that serves in the Russian Aerospace Forces.
 Unlike the basic model, the Egyptian Ka-52 utilizes anti-corrosion materials and has a reinforced fuselage structure.
 It received new landing gear and wheels, designed for the increased takeoff weight of the helicopter.
 The Egyptian model features updated avionics and a new cooling system for operating in hot climate.
 Dmitry Rogozin, Deputy Prime Minister of Russia on defense and space industry, proposed to name it the "Nile Crocodile".

 The helicopter is equipped with the new OES-52 electro-optical observation and laser targeting system, replacing the standard GOES-451 mounted under the nose.
 The new optronic system began development in 2011 as a collaboration between Kamov and Sagem, and is based on the French company's STRIX sighting System.
 The OES-52 provides greater range of target detection and recognition.

 The helicopter features the Arbalet-52 dual-band coherent pulse radar, which has an Earth mapping range of 32 km and a detection range of 25 km for ground targets and 15 km for aerial targets.

 The Nile Crocodiles use President-S airborne defense systems for protection against guided missiles.
 The system includes both radar and laser warning receivers, MAW sensors, chaff/flare dispensers, in addition to ECM and DIRCM jammers.
 Egyptian Ka-52s feature two new DIRCM sets installed on either side of the fuselage, which are different from the standard L370-5 sets.
 Moreover, the laser-warning system present on the Russian variants of the Ka-52 has been removed, and a L-150 Pastel radar warning receiver has been installed instead.

 Egypt plans to arm its Ka-52s with Russian anti-tank guided missiles.
 The Air Force has chosen two types of missiles; namely the laser-guided Vikhr and the radar-guided Ataka beam-riding missiles.